The Benefits of Taking Statins

 Tim Boyle / Staff / Getty Images

-Anti-Inflammatory Properties of Statins
+Anti-Inflammatory Properties

-Like cholesterol, inflammation of the coronary arteries is one of the several factors that can lead to heart attacks and strokes.
+Like cholesterol, inflammation of the coronary arteries is one of several factors that can lead to heart attacks and strokes.
 C-reactive protein (CRP) is a key marker for this harmful inflammation, and statin use helps lower CRP levels.

 Antiviral and Antibacterial Effects

-Statins May Lower Blood Pressure Slightly
+Lower Blood Pressure

-Lessening Atrial Fibrillation After Heart Surgery
+Statins Likely Do Not Lessen Atrial Fibrillation After Heart Surgery

-Alzheimer's Disease Protection by Statins Disproved
+Alzheimer's Disease Protection by Statins Not Proven

 Are Statins Right For You?